codemismatch/rubylearning/content/pages/tutorials/meet-ruby.md

 ### Introduction {#introduction}

-Ruby is a dynamic, open source programming language with a focus on simplicity and productivity.
-It has an elegant syntax that is natural to read and easy to write.
-Everything in Ruby is an object&mdash;numbers, strings, even `true` and `false`.
-Start by making sure Ruby is installed (via `rbenv`, `rvm`, or the Windows installer), open a terminal, and run `irb` to explore interactively.
+Welcome to the world of Ruby!
+Ruby is a dynamic, open-source programming language with a focus on simplicity and productivity.
+It has an elegant, natural syntax that is easy to read and write, making it a fantastic choice for both new and experienced programmers.
+<p><p>
+#### What is Ruby? {#what-is-ruby}

+At its core, Ruby is a pure object-oriented language.
+In Ruby, everything is an object.
+Every piece of information and code can be given its own properties and actions.
+This consistent, object-oriented model makes the language logical and predictable.

+Ruby was created in the mid-1990s by Yukihiro "Matz" Matsumoto in Japan.
+Matz blended parts of his favorite languages (like Perl, Smalltalk, Eiffel, Ada, and Lisp) to form a new language that balanced functional programming with imperative programming.

+His guiding philosophy was the "Principle of Least Surprise" - meaning that Ruby should behave in a way that minimizes confusion for experienced users.
+The language is designed to be natural, not simple, and it strives to be a joy to use.

+<p><p>
+#### Why Learn Ruby? {#why-learn-ruby}

+- Developer Happiness: Ruby's primary goal is to make programmers productive and happy.
+Its clean and readable syntax feels almost like writing plain English, which reduces the cognitive load of coding.

+- The Power of Rails: Ruby gained massive popularity with the creation of Ruby on Rails, a powerful web application framework.
+Rails uses conventions over configurations, making it incredibly efficient to build robust web applications.

+- Full-Stack Capability: From command-line tools and desktop applications to complex, database-driven websites, Ruby is a versatile language capable of handling a wide range of tasks.

+- Vibrant Community: Ruby is supported by a friendly and passionate community.
+This means a wealth of free libraries (gems), extensive documentation, and plenty of help available online.
+<p><p>
+#### A Taste of Ruby Code {#a-taste-of-ruby-code}

+One of the best ways to see Ruby's elegance is to look at its code.
+Here's a classic example: a program that prints "Hello, World!" to the screen.

 <pre class="language-ruby" data-executable="true" contenteditable="true" style="white-space: pre-wrap; outline: none;"><code class="ruby-exec language-ruby">
 puts &quot;Hello, Ruby learner!&quot;